How it works

 Join a group of travelers on unique trips, organized by experienced TripLeaders.

-1 TripMate is going and 1 is interested
+1 TripMate is going and 16 are interested

 Use the forum to browse noncommittal travelbuddy posts or create your own post.